Q. How does playing Aerodrums feel compared to a real drum kit?

 Q. Are replacement parts available in case something breaks?

-A. The lamp and foot pieces are covered by the one-year warranty.
+The camera, lamp and foot pieces are covered by the one-year warranty.
 Two replacement balls are included with Aerodrums in case they become damaged or you wish to modify your own drum sticks for use with Aerodrums.
-If you need additional replacement balls, you can purchase them by contacting us.
+If you need additional replacement balls or foot pieces, you can purchase them here

 Q. Can I get a refund if I’m not satisfied with Aerodrums?